Fast Facts about Flower City Habitat for Humanity

 - Flower City Habitat for Humanity was founded in 1984 by Roger and Barbara Cross as an affiliate of Habitat for Humanity International, an ecumenical Christian housing ministry.

-- Each year, 1,700 people volunteer to help build houses under the expert supervision of our professional construction supervisors, who teach unskilled volunteers five days a week.
+- Each year, nearly 3,000 people volunteer to help build houses under the expert supervision of our professional construction supervisors, who teach unskilled volunteers five days a week.

-- Building on vacant lots or rehabilitating abandoned houses, FCHH has placed over $7 million of housing back onto the city and county tax rolls since 1984.
+- By building on vacant lots or rehabilitating abandoned houses, FCHH has placed over $9.3 million back onto the city and county tax rolls since 1984.

-- The cost of each house is covered by foundations, individuals, corporations, organizations and congregations.
+- The cost of each house is covered by foundations, individuals, corporations, organizations, congregations, and some federal grants.